 Newer quick coupler models are specifically designed to prevent unexpected release of attachments.
 If you are using an older model quick coupler, upgrading to a new system may help prevent accidents.
 Alternatively, you can install retrofits.

 Visually inspect quick couplers before each use to ensure that they are not subject to hazards associated with accidental release.
 Quick couplers should be inspected before each use to ensure that the safety pin is in the correct position.
-With many coupler systems the operator will need to manually inspect the safety pin.
-With fully automated systems the operator may be able to visually verify that the safety pin is in position from the cab.
+With many coupler systems, the operator will need to manually inspect the safety pin.
+With fully automated systems, the operator may be able to visually verify from the cab that the safety pin is in position.

 Maintenance is essential to safe operation of quick couplers.
 Regular maintenance can prevent deterioration and wear of quick couplers.
 Manufacturer’s preventative maintenance should be strictly observed to ensure safety.

 High-risk activities, such as bucket changing and attachment testing, should be designated to clearly defined areas.
 The operator must ensure that the safety pin is in place before lifting the quick coupler.
 Once the bucket is attached, secured and checked, the quick coupler should be shaken vigorously to ensure a secure connection with the coupler.